openstack/openstack-manuals/doc/admin-guide-cloud/source/ts-duplicate-3par-host.rst

 This error may be caused by a volume being exported outside of OpenStack using a host name different from the system name that OpenStack expects.
-This error could be displayed with the IQN if the host was exported using iSCSI::
+This error could be displayed with the :term:`IQN` if the host was exported using iSCSI::

     Duplicate3PARHost: 3PAR Host already exists: Host wwn 50014380242B9750 \